 A Highlands Rewilding update on progress

-In parallel (and not as an either/or) we have the effort to replicate our first NCIP deal from earlier in the summer, as covered by The Scotsman: Scottish villagers sign landmark deal with rewilding firm to create new community homes and boost nature.
+On top of these two (and not as an either/or) we have the effort to replicate our first NCIP deal from earlier in the summer, as covered by The Scotsman: Scottish villagers sign landmark deal with rewilding firm to create new community homes and boost nature.
 Our target investors tell us they like the NCIP model, because they tend to prefer an asset-lite and data-rich model for Highlands Rewilding.
 The model has also seen support in the communities wherein we are rooted, because it guarantees community-centred nature recovery in perpetuity.

 That is why we have recently put three plots of land on the market privately (public from 1st October, partnered with Strutt and Parker), looking for buyers to adopt the NCIP model.
 The total value of these is £11.1 million.
 That leaves £3.8 million of Highlands Rewilding land not yet on the market, which we intend to keep as home "laboratories" for the company - in addition to the NCIP land we manage with our local workforces (which are almost all hired from within the local communities).
 This includes South Bunloit and Mid Tayvallich.